Planting Trees. Building Ponds. Listening Fathers.

 Being down in this hole is like a dream or a moon movie set.
 It’s disorienting.
 Mac’s words transport me.
 I hear his stern, resigned, compassionate Daddy-voice.
 I hear words from 40 years ago.
 “DO NOT GO ON THE DIRT ROAD!
 In the Magnolia Lane is ok.
 THAT’S IT.
 NO FURTHER.”
 My Daddy’s voice booms over my go-kart motor.
 Then I hear him say to his brother, “They’re fine.
 Let’s go look at the cows”

-No seat belts, 3-inches off the ground, and we shoot down the lane to skid around each and every massive magnolia tree.
+No seat belts, 3 inches off the ground, and we shoot down the lane to skid around each and every massive magnolia tree.
 In and out.
 Those little knobby wheels spin and slide on glossy yellow magnolia leaf carpet.
 I remember that someone told me an old man planted these a hundred years ago so his wife wouldn’t get sunburn.
-Now they spread over 60-feet wide.
+Now they spread over 60 feet wide.
 A quarter-mile of them.
 From the field, it’s a huge shell of green.
 Sky to ground.
-Make your way inside and its so pre-historic dark that nothing but a bent poison ivy grows.
+Make your way inside and it’s so pre-historic dark that nothing but a bent poison ivy grows.

 Daddy helped us bushwhack this path under branches and through the dog fennel patch along the edge of the cornfield.
 “DO NOT GO IN THE CORN.
 That’s food.
 Plus, it’s not our field.”

 We buzz it, then round the old cow feed shed and back.
-Magnolia flowers smell sweet but thick, hard magnolia leaves slapping you in the face on go-kart smell spicy, and warm.
+Magnolia flowers smell sweet but thick, hard magnolia leaves slapping you in the face on a go-kart smell spicy, and warm.
 Masculine.
 Corn leaves smell like popcorn when you break them.
-We clip the edged the field.
+We clip the edge the field.
 Pushing the limit.
 Making the other boy lean in, trying to make his face get slapped with corn leaves.
 But not breaking the rule.
 We wouldn’t go in that cornfield for a million dollars.

 Corn leaves, popcorn on one side, dog fennel on the other.
 Tiny sticky dog fennel leaves break off and plaster themselves to your face.
-Shade, sun, trees, fields, smells all past fast.
+Shade, sun, trees, fields, smells all pass fast.
 Memories.
 Now we’re stopped where we started, two male cousins jostling for the go-kart driver’s seat.
 Our smell started out this morning with Ivory soap and bleached t-shirts but now we smell of excitement, magnolia spice, and popcorn with a top note of minty fennel.